-House committee readies contempt vote against Barr
+U.S. House committee prepares contempt vote against Barr

 Congressional officials circulated copies of the letter on Tuesday.
 One official said the panel would soon begin a “compulsory” process to obtain the material unless there was more cooperation from the Justice Department.

-Reporting by David Morgan; editing by Jonathan Oatis
+Reporting by David Morgan; editing by Jonathan Oatis, Susan Heavey and Bernadette Baum